Liberty Mutual RightTrack® Review & Complaints

 - Speed of acceleration

 - Vehicle location

-All of this information can be viewed by the driver in the RightTrack app, where is its listed on a per-trip basis.
+Liberty tracker transmits this information, and all of this information can be viewed by the driver in the RightTrack app, where it is listed on a per-trip basis.

-The only piece of information that is not used for the calculation of a discount is the car’s location – where you drive does not impact your rate.
+The information that is not used for the calculation of a discount is the car’s location.
+Where you drive does not impact your rate.

 Beyond personal use and discounts, the data that is collected is also used for internal research.
 Liberty Mutual does not share the data with any outside the company and promises to protect user privacy.

 After enrollment, Liberty Mutual will send out the tag device in the mail.
-The tag device is then attached to the windshield using the adhesive on the back.
+The tag device is then attached to the windshield using the adhesive on the back and makes the RightTrack device installation a breeze.
 The recommended location is behind the rear-view mirror.